coinevo/documents/docs/en/AWSfullnode/README.md

-# Using an AWS Qtum instance to participate in the fullnodes contest
+# Using an AWS Evo instance to participate in the fullnodes contest

-Qtum has been available on the **AWS Marketplace**  since early July 2018, this how-to will show how to get started with Qtum on AWS.
+Evo has been available on the **AWS Marketplace**  since early July 2018, this how-to will show how to get started with Evo on AWS.

-Running Qtum on AWS is incredibly easy, we can deploy a new ec2 instance directly from the marketplace.
+Running Evo on AWS is incredibly easy, we can deploy a new ec2 instance directly from the marketplace.
 Let's get started by going to the ec2 dashboard and click on **"Launch Instance"**

 ![awsmarketplace](aws.jpg)

 By clicking on "Launch instance", you'll be taken to the following screen, where you'll be able to choose an Amazon Machine Image (AMI).

-On the top, we have a search box, let's type **"Qtum"** and press enter
+On the top, we have a search box, let's type **"Evo"** and press enter